MOG 2020 dates are from 6th-8th October

 - You enter the competition online and pay any remaining entry fees.

-- We make the competition paper available for you to print out from 30 September onwards.
+- We make the competition paper available for you to print out before the Olympiad goes live.

 What happens after the competition?